XclusiveHostNG/Cybersecurity_lab/docs/repo-structure.md

 - When adding a new directory, consider whether it needs an accompanying README to explain its purpose.
 - If a script or playbook depends on external tooling, document prerequisites in the relevant directory README and in the top-level `README.md` so new contributors are aware.
+- Regenerate the tree quickly with `python scripts/generate_repo_tree.py --label .` and paste the output into the code block above so the listing stays accurate without installing the external `tree` utility.

 Maintaining an accurate structure reference helps future lab builders quickly orient themselves and prevents artifacts from getting lost as the repository grows.